Careers

 • Field work will regularly require working in rugged terrain; strong outdoor skills, experience working in remote areas, and experience operating trucks with loaded trailers, ATVs, and snowmobiles is an asset.

-• Safety certifications such as First Aid, ATV, and /or UTV are considered a bonus.
+• Safety certifications such as First Aid, ATV, and /or UTV is considered part of a good foundation.

-CanNorth offers competitive wages and a modern office with employee-oriented facilities and staff functions.
-Benefits will include medical, dental, vision, paramedical, RRSP matching, health spending, field gear allowance, and much more!
-Interested candidates are requested to e-mail resumes to Human Resources. î-nitawîthimihcik nîhithaw athisitiniwak kâ-kî-kîsîhtâcik sâpo-ayamihcikîwin. (qualified Indigenous professionals are encouraged to apply).
+CanNorth offers competitive wages, excellent benefits, the tools and equipment to do the job, and a modern office with employee-oriented facilities and staff functions.
+Interested candidates are requested to e-mail resumes by April 30,2026 to Human Resources. î-nitawîthimihcik nîhithaw athisitiniwak kâ-kî-kîsîhtâcik sâpo-ayamihcikîwin. (qualified Indigenous professionals are encouraged to apply).
 Tiniki

 Thank you to all who apply; only applicants who have been shortlisted will be contacted.